gracesjy/hp/README.md

 This site is where Raymond posts his personal solutions, developments, and prototypes of interest.
 Most of these are things he's developed in his spare time, addressing areas he's felt were missing while working on numerous manufacturing-related projects.

 ### 📂 AI for Factory Automation
-In foundries that produce a wide variety of products in small quantities, quickly achieving yields is crucial.
+In Semiconductor Industry that produce a wide variety of products in small quantities, quickly achieving yields is crucial.
 There's a reason most semiconductor and display factories use Oracle Database.
 It's virtually the only database capable of collecting massive transactions without delay and making real-time decisions.<br>
 Because downloading massive amounts of data into an analytics system poses a challenge, it's necessary to immediately draw inferences using AI models already trained in the storage where the data is collected, and then determine lot movement based on those results.
 This requires an Oracle in-database solution, and for this purpose, we developed the Big Data Analysis Enabler.
 #### ✅ Big Data Analysis Enabler (BDAE)
 This is a personal project, and was created for multi-purpose use, such as replacing PL/SQL, Function, etc. with Python, R for AI work, etc., in addition to Oracle Database's role as a storage.<br>